varunmulloli/MicroPDF/README.md

 ### FEATURES:

 * Simplest user interface
-* Fast rendering of PDFs
 * Easy to use PDF Library
 * Add PDFs directly via URL to the Library
-* Enhanced viewing experience with page-slide animations
 * Supports both portrait and landscape interface orientations
 * Supports zooming up to 8x